Bright Horizons Children's Center teacher accused of sexual abuse, law | Where Orlando Turns First For Breaking News, Weather, and Traffic

-ORLANDO, Fla. - A lawsuit has been filed against Bright Horizons Children’s Centers for not stopping a teacher from sexually abusing a 4-year-old, a lawyer said.
+ORANGE COUNTY, Fla. - A lawsuit has been filed against Bright Horizons Children’s Centers for not stopping a teacher from sexually abusing a 3-year-old, a lawyer said.

-Jeff Herman filed the lawsuit Tuesday and plans to discuss the allegations at a news conference Tuesday afternoon.
+Attorney Jeff Herman filed the lawsuit on the victim's family behalf Tuesday.

-Herman said Jayrico Hamilton sexually abused the child at the preschool center in Baldwin Park at 1700 Firehouse Lane in Orlando.
+Herman said the teacher sexually abused the child at the preschool center in Baldwin Park at 1700 Firehouse Lane in Orlando.

+“It’s a tough one for these parents, because these parents noticed behavioral changes in their children, and they weren’t sure what was causing them,” Herman said.

-Herman accused Bright Horizons Children’s Center of knowing about Hamilton’s attraction to young boys and doing nothing to stop it.
+Herman accused Bright Horizons Children’s Center of knowing about the teacher's attraction to young boys and doing nothing to stop it.

-The lawyer also alleged the center was alerted about Hamilton’s behavior and that he had the potential to sexually abuse children, but that the center hired him anyway.
-The lawyer said a teacher assigned to Hamilton’s classroom raised concerns to the center’s director that Hamilton was “grooming” a male student for sexual abuse.
-The grooming involved children sitting on Hamilton’s lap, between his legs, and Hamilton had his hands on children’s chests and waists, Herman said.
+The lawyer also alleged the center was alerted about the teacher's behavior and that he had the potential to sexually abuse children, but that the center hired him anyway.
+The lawyer said a teacher assigned to the accused suspect's classroom raised concerns to the center’s director that the teacher was “grooming” a male student for sexual abuse.
+The grooming involved children sitting on the teacher's lap, between his legs, and the teacher had his hands on children’s chests and waists, Herman said.

-The Florida Department of Children and Families began investigating Bright Horizons at Baldwin Park in May after allegations that Hamilton abused another child, the lawyer said.
+The Florida Department of Children and Families began investigating Bright Horizons at Baldwin Park in May after allegations that the teacher abused another child, the lawyer said.

-Hamilton was fired and the center director was placed on administrative leave, the lawyer said.
+The teacher was fired in May, a spokesperson for Bright Horizons said.

 The lawyer has also accused Bright Horizons of having a policy of paying for criminal and civil defense attorneys for teachers who are accused of sexually abusing students at its schools, Herman said.
 The attorney said that demonstrates a scheme of protecting itself and accused pedophiles.